gretkierewicz/dissertation/README.md

 - Making corrections to tests because of lookup_field change and added back-reference
 - FIX to the csv_files_upload
 - FIX - because of polish marks changed back degree and position lookup
+- Changed supervisors 'employees' field to 'subordinates' for better readability

 To be done: